MusicShaun/HTML-Email-Signature/README.md

 ## How to Inject Your Signature into Apple, Gmail & Outlook

 ### Apple Mail:
-You can't simply drag and drop into the signature box in preferences.
+One does not simply drag and drop an HTML signature into apple preferences.
 Follow these [instructions](https://www.hubspot.com/email-signature-generator/add-html-signature-mail-mac).

 ### Gmail:
 Install the Chrome extension *"[Insert HTML by Designmodo](https://chrome.google.com/webstore/detail/insert-html-by-designmodo/bcflbfdlpegakpncdgmejelcolhmfkjh)"* to copy and paste your HTML code into Gmail's signature box.